 This programme gives school leaders the chance to work together, peer review each other’s schools and plan for further improvement.
 Working in groups of three, each school participates in a self-evaluating process with two other schools where they take it in turns to host a one-day review.
+The peer review programme is offered to primary, secondary and SEN schools.

 Having received feedback from senior leaders, particularly those from schools already judged to be ‘good’ or ‘outstanding’ and who are looking for a developmental approach to complement that taken by Ofsted, this is a structured process for system-led improvement.